exoscale/terraform-provider-exoscale/DOCUMENTING.md

 Your contributions to the Exoscale Terraform Provider documentation are all welcome.

-In fact, thoroughly documenting new features or behaviours is mandatory for all PRs introducing them.
+In fact, thoroughly documenting new features or behaviors is mandatory for all PRs introducing them.

 In order to maintain the documentation uniform, we ask to follow the following conventions.